-On behalf of the Accounting Standards Committee of Germany (ASCG) I am writing to comment on the Request for Information on the Post-implementation Review of IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements, and IFRS 12 Disclosure of Interests in Other Entities (herein referred to as 'RfI').
-We appreciate the opportunity to comment on the Rfl.
+On behalf of the Accounting Standards Committee of Germany (ASCG) I am writing to comment to provide our views regarding on the Request for Information on the Post-implementation Review of IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements, and IFRS 12 Disclosure of Interests in Other Entities (herein referred to as the 'RfI').
+We appreciate the opportunity to comment on the RfI.